8dylan7/proximitry/code/haptic-feedback/README.md

 You'll see the IP address of the Pico in the console.
 Make sure to put that IP in the client-side Python code or C# code when you run either.

 ## Client-side
 You can run the client.py program if you want to test the haptic feedback by itself, or if you're running the Unity project, it *should* automatically send commands.
-Again, make sure the IP address in either client.py or clientUNITY.cs matches the IP address you see in the console in Thonny.
+Again, make sure the IP address in either client.py or CollisionManager.cs matches the IP address you see in the console in Thonny.